BA-FS-25-ciel-128/backend/README.md

 ## Functionality

+The backend processes user messages, creates child-friendly responses with matching facial expressions and animations, turns the text into speech and generates viseme data for accurate lip synchronization.
 This backend service uses Express.js to power the conversational logic of TalkyWalky.
 It integrates several APIs:

 - OpenAI API to generate contextually appropriate responses for children learning English